Darfur refugees report new spate of ethnically driven killings

 Toby Harward, a senior U.N. official for Darfur, described reports and images emerging from Ardamata as "sickening".
 He appealed in a post on X, formerly known as Twitter, for those with authority to protect civilians and provide unfettered humanitarian access.

-(Reporting by Maggie Michael; additional reporting by Nafisa Eltahir Writing by Aidan Lewis Editing by Rosalba O'Brien)
+(Reporting by Maggie Michael; additional reporting by Nafisa Eltahir; Writing by Aidan Lewis; Editing by Rosalba O'Brien and Gerry Doyle)

 ((Aidan.Lewis@tr.com; +20-1001174410;))